Russia says Ukraine sabotage group crosses border

 Ukraine's army said earlier Monday that Russian forces pummelled Dnipro with 16 missiles and 20 attack drones overnight.

-The army said its air defence forces had destroyed all the drones and four of the cruise missiles.
+In the southern Kherson region, a 45-year-old man died when a shell fragment hit him in the heart, officials said.
+Two people also died in Russian attacks on the region of Donetsk over the past day, officials said.

-Both Russian mercenary group Wagner and the regular army said over the weekend that Bakhmut had fallen following months of fighting, but Ukraine on Monday said its troops continued to fight for the devastated city.
+Both Russian mercenary group Wagner and the regular army said over the weekend that Bakhmut had fallen, but Ukraine on Monday said its troops continued to fight for the devastated city.

 "The fighting continues," Ukraine's Deputy Defence Minister Ganna Malyar said, a day after Zelensky said Bakhmut was "not occupied" by Russia.